The 14 month scheme is complex as it involves a number of highway structures.

 - From March to May – The east side of the Countess Wear Flood Relief structure will be removed and rebuilt to accommodate the widened road alignment.
 This work has been given flood defence consent by the Environment Agency and will have minimal impact on flood defences.
 The west side is being rebuilt from late May to October.

 - March to May 2017 – The new pedestrian and cycle bridge will be craned into position to be attached to the west side of the Grade II Listed Countess Wear Bridge.
 The structure will be fabricated off-site, and will be lifted into place when the new bridge abutments are complete.

-- May/June 2017 – Road surfacing, road markings, fencing and landscaping will be carried out once all of the major structural work is complete.
+- May/July 2017 – Road surfacing, road markings, fencing and landscaping will be carried out once all of the major structural work is complete.